michaelrice/grails-jsch-ssh2/README.md

 jsch-ssh2
 =========

-Grails Plugin using the jsch lib
+Grails Plugin using the jsch lib.
+This plugin also provides several useful builders to ease usage.

 ### Usage

+#### RunSshCommand Builder Usage

 This plugin comes with a builder.
 From a controller in your grails app do the following